 Kim Sterelny is Professor of Philosophy at Australian National University and Victoria University of Wellington.
-His books include Language and Reality (with Michael Devitt; second edition, MIT Press, 1999); Thought in a Hostile World, Dawkins vs. Gould: Survival of the Fittest; and The Major Transitions in Evolution Revisited (coedited with Brett Calcott; MIT Press, 2011).
+His books include Language and Reality (with Michael Devitt; second edition, MIT Press).

-Richard Joyce is Professor of Philosophy at Victoria University of Wellington.
-He is the author of The Myth of Morality, The Evolution of Morality (MIT Press, 2006) and co-editor (with Simon Kirchin) of A World Without Values.
+Richard Joyce is Professor of Philosophy at Victoria University of Wellington and author of The Evolution of Morality (MIT Press, 2006).

-Brett Calcott is a postdoctoral researcher at Australian National University and coeditor (with Kim Sterelny) of The Major Transitions in Evolution Revisited (MIT Press, 2011).
+Brett Calcott is a Postdoctoral Researcher at the ASU/SFI Center for Complex Biosocial Systems in the School of Life Sciences at Arizona State University and coeditor (with Kim Sterelny) of The Major Transitions in Evolution Revisited (MIT Press, 2011).

-Ben Fraser is a Lecturer in the Philosophy Program at Australian National University.
+Ben Fraser is a Postdoctoral Research Fellow in the Philosophy Program at Australian National University.

 “The most striking feature of Cooperation and its Evolution is the sheer diversity of perspectives, of questions, and of conceivable replies it contains...The book is successful in providing an accurate map of the new questions raised above and beyond traditional problems and approaches.”—Acta Bioetheoretica